KotsykAndrey/aml-blockchain-portfolio/case-1-bybit-hack/README.md

 Bybit Cold Wallet 1 received several large transfers:
 - Multiple transactions of ~30,000 ETH from other Bybit wallets
-- One transfer of ~60,000 ETH to Bybit Hot Wallet
+- One transfer ~60,000 ETH to Bybit Hot Wallet
-This looks like normal exchange treasury management and moving funds between cold and hot wallets.
+This looks like a standard exchange treasury management process that involves the transfer of funds between cold and hot wallets.

 ![Bybit Hot and Cold Wallets normal treasury](images/screenshot-2.png)